aditya-r-m/Rubiks-Cube/README.md

 How to Use -

-1) The .jar file provided in the repository is runnable.
+1) The .jar file provided in the repository is runnable (atleast JRE 1.7 is recommended).

 2) Twists can be made by left clicking and dragging from one sticker to next one in cycle